-- to exercise broad contractual powers and discretions in a way that is consistent with the imposition of a duty of good faith (ideally for a legitimate, documented business reason); and
+- to exercise broad contractual discretions in a way that is consistent with the imposition of a duty of good faith (ideally for a legitimate, documented business reason); and

-- to draft clauses appropriately where a broad power is intended to not be subject to an obligation to act in good faith, or identify the fetters on the power that are appropriate, for example, “the discretion must be exercised honestly, but may be exercised with regard to the party’s own legitimate self-interest”.
+- to draft clauses appropriately where a broad discretion is intended to not be subject to an obligation to act in good faith, or identify the fetters on the discretion that are appropriate, for example, ‘the discretion must be exercised honestly, but may be exercised with regard to the party’s own legitimate self-interest’.